klaifer-unifesp/topic-sentiment-covid-twitter-en-pt/README.md

 # Covid-19 message id's, extracted from twitter

-This is a data set containing twitter message id's, which we use to analyze messages related to COVID-19.
-The messages were collected between April 17,2020 through August 08, 2020, and each set has approximately 3M id's.
+This is a dataset containing twitter message id's, which we use to analyze messages related to COVID-19.
+The messages were collected between April 17,2020 through August 08, 2020, and each dataset has approximately 3M id's.

 ## Usage